revo2wheels/intervalsicugptcoach-public/all-modules.md

 ---

 # 📘 All Modules Index — v16
-This document defines the authoritative reference chain for all rule and knowledge modules used by the **IntervalsICU GPT Coach**.
+This document defines the authoritative reference chain for all rule, computation, and knowledge modules used by the **IntervalsICU GPT Coach**.
-Each module is stored separately in the **root directory** of this repository and is dynamically fetched by the app.
+Each module is stored separately in the **root** or **/audit_core/** directory and is dynamically fetched by the app.

 ---